Tuesday, May 8, 2007

 Keep in mind that obtaining a GSA schedule does not guarantee new business will come to you.
 Very few companies await government agencies to find them by searching the GSA data base.
 Most small businesses actively market their schedule to targeted agencies as an expedient way to contract with them or as a qualification criterion for new business awards.

-UPDATE 7/16/2012 - You may download the latest free guide to GSA Schedule 70 at the second, vertical Box Net "References" cube in the left margin of this site.
+UPDATE 7/16/2012 - You may download the latest free guide to GSA Schedule 70 at the second, vertical Box Net "References" cube in the right margin of this site.